gustavorayos/gustavorayosdotcom/README.md

 # Gustavo Rayos Portfolio Website

-Portfolio website for Gustavo Rayos used to showcase his skills as a Web Developer and Web Designer.
-Project was written using HTML, CSS, and JavaScript, and is being hosted, with cleaver coding, using Blogger.com servers for free.
+My portfolio website used to showcase my skills as a Web Developer and Web Designer.
+Project was written using HTML, CSS, and JavaScript, and is being hosted on Blogger.com servers for free.

 ## Getting Started